 The next two years saw almost 100 new cars released, including the Light My Firebird, whose name was a play on the popular Doors song from 1967.
 Mattel also added two important product lines, the Heavyweights and the Sizzlers.
 Heavyweights, as its name implied, featured cement mixers, fire trucks, and other large vehicles.
 The Sizzlers featured a custom-made General Electric Ni-Cad battery that could be charged in 90 seconds at a Juice Machine or Power Pit.

 By 1972, all Hot Wheels vehicles were made in Hong Kong to keep prices low and meet the high demand.
-Snake and Mongoose rear-engine dragsters were issued in what was an otherwise lean, inflationary year, and Spectraflame was dumped for a less shiny, and less expensive, type of paint.
+The company launched its Chopcycles line of three-wheeled motorcycles with battery-powered motors, though the series would be discontinued the following year.
+Snake and Mongoose rear-engine dragsters were also issued in an otherwise lean, inflationary year, and Spectraflame was dumped for a less shiny, and less expensive, type of paint.
 A portable recharger known as the Goose Pump was introduced in 1972, as was a front bumper called the Mouse’s Mustache.

 The following year, production levels and model introductions were back up and Sizzlers tires were retooled as Fat Daddy racing slicks.
 Because new Sizzlers were not offered again until 1976, these Hot Wheels from 1973 are particularly collectible.
 Models and colors to look for include the green Fire Works and Hiway Hauler, as well as the yellow or red Ram Rocket.